ahmed-machine/mapbh/README.md

 1. **Preparation**: Scan physical map, and cleanup in photoshop
 2. **Ground Control Points (GCPs)**: Identification of reference coordinates
 3. **Geometric Transformation**: Using GDAL for spatial rectification from source projection to target projection using GCPs, with additional cutlines and stitching for multi-sheet sets.
+Generates a GeoTiff file.
 4. **Tile Generation**: Converting to MBTiles format for web serving

 Where coordinates and projection information are unavailable, we get creative with landmarks, research, and approximation.
-Due to these reasons as well as historical inaccuracy in maps, not all maps align perfectly.
+Each map is a puzzle to be solved whether in pre-processing or research or code.Due to these reasons as well as historical inaccuracy in maps, not all maps align perfectly.

 ### Processing Scripts